 The Proposed Action would be completed in accordance with permit conditions and Best Management Practices (BMP) to protect water quality.
 These practices would prevent fuels, hazardous materials, and other pollutants from entering the ship channel.
 Excessive concentrations of nitrate can cause excessive growth of algae and other plants, leading to accelerated eutrophication, and occasional loss of dissolved oxygen.
 To avoid these detrimental effects, the experiment is targeting a DIN of 0.5 mg N/L. Previous studies of nutrient:chlorophyll stoichiometry in the north Delta indicate that 0.5 mg N/L could at most produce a maximum chlorophyll concentration of 50 µg/L, but only if all the nitrogen were immediately incorporated into algal biomass (assuming no grazing, no denitrification, no algal sedimentation).
 The results of the first experiment indicate that such ideal conditions do not apply in the study SSC and therefore that the actual chlorophyll yield will be considerably less than 50 µg/L.

 The fertilizer to be used for this experiment contains 1% ammonium nitrogen (NH4-N).
 It has been hypothesized that ammonium favors the growth of Microcystis, a potentially harmful cyanobacterium that can release microcystin, a neurotoxin, into the water column.
-Microcystis is observed in the Delta, but has never been observed in the SSC outside of the tidal exchange zone with Cache Slough.
+Microcystis is observed in the Delta, but has never been observed in the SSC upstream of the tidal exchange zone with Cache Slough.
 Under natural conditions, NH4-N in the study reach since 2012 has ranged between below detection to roughly 0.07 µg/L. The addition of the fertilizer would increase NH4-N by 0.004 µg/L, an insignificant change.

 The aerial application of nitrogen will be conducted by crop-duster.
 The crop-duster will provide certification that the equipment used will be pesticide/herbicide-free.